hnw/switchbot-actions/README.md

         bleak: "DEBUG" # Enable detailed output only for bleak
     ```

--   **Troubleshooting Actions and Timers:**
+-   **Troubleshooting Automations:**
-    By default, the execution of `actions` and `timers` is not logged to `INFO` to avoid excessive noise.
+    By default, the execution of `automations` is not logged to `INFO` to avoid excessive noise.
 If you need to verify that your triggers are running, enable `DEBUG` logging for the triggers module in `config.yaml`:
     ```yaml
     logging:
       level: "INFO"